-The RMF is intended to encourage greater customer engagement in setting retirement savings and retirement income goals.
-The RMF also facilitates the development of consistent messaging in retirement thought leadership, planning tools, and guidance rules of thumb.
-The Retirement Maths Framework unifies individual retirement metrics, generating consistent outputs, while also allowing for a more flexible end-user experience.
+The RMF is intended to encourage greater customer engagement in setting retirement savings and retirement income goals and also facilitates the development of consistent messaging in retirement thought leadership, planning tools, and guidance rules of thumb.
+The RMF unifies individual retirement metrics, generating consistent outputs, while also allowing for a more flexible end-user experience.

-In short, the framework supports the creation of broadly relevant, internationally consistent, retirement savings guidelines, which address a need for simple guidance and tools to help engage people across the globe in the process of planning for their retirement and helping to ensure that they can maintain their desired lifestyle in retirement.
+In short, the framework supports the creation of broadly relevant, internationally consistent, retirement savings guidelines.
+These guidelines address a need for simple guidance and tools to help engage people across the globe in the process of planning for their retirement.
+They may also help to ensure people understand what is needed to maintain their desired lifestyle in retirement.
 The critical first steps in the retirement planning process are engagement and education - starting the journey and building confidence through learning and exploring.
-The Retirement Maths Framework and the retirement savings guidelines are designed to engage and to support individuals as they begin their retirement planning process.
+The Retirement Math Framework and the Fidelity Retirement Savings Guidelines are designed to engage and to support individuals as they begin their retirement planning process.
 Because the four metrics are interconnected, people are encouraged to keep each in mind, and to understand how they work together, as they save for retirement and monitor their progress.

-8 Fidelity Retirement Maths Framework is the underlying methodology that drove the creation of the Fidelity Retirement Savings Guidelines.
+&lt;sup>9 Fidelity Retirement Math Framework is the underlying methodology that drove the creation of the Fidelity Retirement Savings Guidelines.